 The demand for semiconductors, HDDs and other devices is highly dependent on sales of consumer electronic products, such as smartphones, laptops, tablets and wearable devices.
 In addition, as a result of the growing automotive semiconductor market, semiconductor demand is also heavily influenced by the demand for automobiles.
 Factors that could affect the levels of spending on consumer electronic products and automobiles include consumer confidence, access to credit, volatility in fuel and other energy costs, conditions in the residential real estate and mortgage markets, labor and healthcare costs, and other macroeconomic factors affecting consumer spending behavior.
 The emergence of new or competing technologies may also affect demand for consumer electronic products.
 These and other factors have had and could continue to have an adverse effect on the demand for our customers' products and, in turn, on our customers' demand for our products and services.
 Furthermore, in the past, some of our customers have overestimated their potential for market share growth.
-If this growth is overestimated, we may experience cancellations of orders in backlog, rescheduling of customer deliveries, obsolete inventory, and liabilities to our suppliers for products and automobiles may result in a shortage of parts and materials needed to manufacture our products, and attendant shipping delays (both to us and to our customers) and/or the cancellation of orders placed by our customers.
+If this growth is overestimated, we may experience cancellations of orders in backlog, rescheduling of customer deliveries, obsolete inventory, and liabilities to our suppliers for products no longer needed.
+Alternatively, changes that result in sudden increases in demand for consumer electronic products and automobiles may result in a shortage of parts and materials needed to manufacture our products, and attendant shipping delays (both to us and to our customers) and/or the cancellation of orders placed by our customers.